khaors/geocompr/main.md

 In the beginning, it might seem a bit tedious to learn the **mlr** interface for modeling.
 But remember that one only has to learn one single interface to run 171 learners.
-Additionally, resampling in **mlr** is really easy and only requires two more steps.
+Additionally, resampling in **mlr** is really easy and only requires two more steps.^[Further advantages are the easy parallelization of resampling techniques and the tuning of machine learning hyperparameters in an inner fold.]
 The first thing to to is specifying a resampling method.
 Spatial repeated cross-validation